note89/tinderAutoswiper/README.md

 ![](./images/promo.png)

+Tinder Autoswiper is google chrome plugin.
 Never worry about your swipe rate again!
 Let Tinder Autoswiper relive you of the stress of finding your next partner!
 Just lay back and let the swiping begin.